prashanthwagle/prashanthwagle/README.md

 ## How can people contact me?

 I am open to speaking with people and engaging in meaningful conversations.
-Feel free to contact me to explore potential synergies and collaborations.
+Feel free to contact me on LinkedIn to explore potential synergies and collaborations.

 ## 🛠️ Things that I have worked on during my time as a developer